ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 :h ex-cmd-index  - command and ex mode

 ## EX MODE
+- a shitty REPL - run commands and see the output
 - to enter Ex mode
     - vim - `Q` in normal
     - neovim - `gQ` in normal